Shikoku: Roads

 The central part of Shikoku is connected to Honshu by ferry, air, and – since 1988 – by the Great Seto Bridge network.
 Until completion of the bridges, the region was isolated from the rest of Japan.
 The freer movement between Honshu and Shikoku was expected to promote economic development on both sides of the bridges, which has not materialized yet.

-Within the island, a web of national highways connects the major population centers.
-These include Routes 11, 32, 33, 55, and 56.
+Within the island, a web of expressways and national highways connects the major population centers.
+These include Kōchi Expressway, Matsuyama Expressway, Takamatsu Expressway, Tokushima Expressway, Routes 11, 32, 33, 55, and 56.

 Rail

 The Shikoku Railway Company (JR Shikoku) serves the island and connects to Honshu via the Great Seto Bridge.
 JR lines include: